ezesil/Hubcon/README.md

 - **Dependency Injection**: Full DI support for contracts on both client and server
 - **Middleware Pipeline**: Compatible with ASP.NET Core middleware + custom middleware with DI, featuring an extended operation context.
 - **Plug & Play**: Minimalistic configuration setup, extensive customization options.
-- **High Performance**: Invoke with return: 55k RPS, Fire and forget: 120k RPS, Ingest: 140k event/s, Streaming: up to 450k events/s (single receiver), tested on a Ryzen 5 5600X CPU,
+- **High Performance**:
+    - HTTP round-trip: Up to 66k RPS.
+    - HTTP one-way call: Up to 70k RPS.
+    - Websocket Round-Trip: Up to 80k RPS.
+    - Websocket One-Way Call: Up to 140k RPS.
+    - Websocket Ingest: 140k event/s.
+    - Event Streaming and Subscriptions: Up to 450k events/s per receiver on client (scalable) .

+    Tested on a Ryzen 5 5600X CPU.
+    Single-threaded client (max 10% CPU).
+    12 threads assigned to server.
+    256 concurrent requests (TPL library).
+    HTTP consumes around 50% of the CPU, while WebSockets consume around 33% of the CPU.
+    Observed stable ~45mb of RAM in all cases, both on client and server.

+- **Rate Limiting**: Built-in throttling to prevent overload and ensure fair resource usage.
+- **Optional remote cancellation**: Client-side tokens can optionally cancel local and remote operations using simple cancellation tokens.
 - **Memory Optimized**: Made to sustain a very high throughput with minimal memory footprint.
 Leak-free, minimal alloc architecture.
 - **OpenAPI Compatible**: Partial compatibility with OpenAPI specifications and partial automatic documentation.
-- **Working examples**: This project includes a classic Client-Server example, a BlazorWasm-Server example and a triple microservice loop example.
+- **Working examples**: This project includes a classic Client-Server example used as testbench and benchmark, a BlazorWasm-Server example and a triple microservice loop example.

 ## Features implementation state